Skip to main content

 public void writeToParcel(Parcel dest, int flags) {

-// Write parent class variables
+// Write parent variables

 super.writeToBaseInfoParcel(dest);